Purifiers (Marvel Comics): Fictional organization biography

-In the 1982 graphic novel God Loves, Man Kills, the Purifiers are first seen aiding their vicious leader Rev. William Stryker in his plans to annihilate the mutant race.
+In the 1982 graphic novel God Loves, Man Kills, the Purifiers are first seen aiding their leader, William Stryker, in his plans to annihilate the mutant race.
 The Purifiers work to fulfill many of Stryker's goals, abducting Professor X and several of the X-Men, killing mutant children, and defending Stryker's church against the X-Men and Magneto.
-Eventually, one of the guards, horrified that Stryker would attempt to kill the young mutant Kitty Pryde, shoots the secular fraud of a "pastor" and ends his genocidal plans.
-With Stryker arrested and sent to prison, the Purifiers disband in his absence.
+Eventually, one of the guards, horrified that Stryker would attempt to kill the young mutant Kitty Pryde, shoots him and ends his genocidal plans.
+With Stryker arrested and sent to prison, the Purifiers disband.

 Stryker resurfaced in a strange location at a haven for mutant children.
 He was possessing Shadowcat and in league with Lady Deathstryke.
 This happened all quickly and in the end, Stryker apparently sacrificed himself to save the mutants and all the other humans.
 A question is raised if this even was the real Stryker.

 However, the Purifiers would eventually re-emerge, stronger than ever.
-Following his release from prison, Stryker found the highly advanced Sentinel Nimrod in his church, having teleported there using its advanced time-travel technology.
-Accessing the damaged Sentinel's memory core, Stryker saw the effects of Decimation months before M-Day actually occurred, enabling him to lay the groundwork for a renewed campaign against mutants.
+Following his release from prison, Stryker found the advanced Sentinel Nimrod in his church, who teleported there using its time-travel technology.
+Accessing Nimrod's memory core, Stryker saw the effects of "Decimation" months before M-Day actually occurred, enabling him to lay the groundwork for a renewed campaign against mutants.
 Using the knowledge of the future contained within Nimrod, Stryker was able to save numerous people from untimely deaths, accrediting his interventions as miracles from God, allowing him to substantially increase the ranks of the Purifiers.
 The use of the Nimrod visions also allowed Stryker to gain the support of prominent political and business leaders, as well as the veteran assassin Matthew Risman.
-The Purifiers also contacted the branch of the Weapon X program known as the Facility, and commissioned its scientists to construct Predator X, in order to hunt down a mutant Stryker saw as the Antichrist.
-Finally, the Purifiers obtained advanced weaponry included fully automatic rifles, anti-tank weapons and Vibranium-based weaponry to aid them in their crusade, and specially targeted Wallflower and Dust, the two mutants the Nimrod data showed would be instrumental in the defeat of the Purifiers.
+The Purifiers also contacted the branch of the Weapon X program known as the Facility, and commissioned its scientists to construct Predator X to hunt down a mutant Stryker saw as the Antichrist.
+Finally, the Purifiers obtained advanced weaponry included fully automatic rifles, anti-tank weapons and Vibranium-based weaponry to aid them in their crusade, and specially targeted Wallflower and Dust, the two mutants Nimrod determined would be instrumental in the defeat of the Purifiers.

 When M-Day struck and over ninety-nine percent of the world's mutants were rendered powerless, the Purifiers were more than ready to begin their campaign.
-Their first attack against the Xavier Institute destroyed a bus carrying over forty-five depowered students, killing them all.
-As Risman assassinated Wallflower per Stryker's instructions, the vicious pastor was able to deceive the mutant Icarus into betraying his teammates, giving them another avenue of attack.
+Their first attack against the Xavier Institute killed over forty-five depowered students.
+As Risman assassinated Wallflower per Stryker's instructions, Stryker was able to deceive the mutant Icarus into betraying his teammates, giving them another avenue of attack.